Frequently Asked Questions

-Letters should go out by early-mid March at the latest.
+Letters should go out by early to mid-March at the latest.

 Can I call to get my application decision?

-No. We can only give admissions information to the applicant, and there is no way to verify your identity via phone.
+No. Admissions information can be given only to the applicant, and there is no way to verify identity via phone.

 GPA: 3.68 (junior-level, senior-level, and graduate work only.)